The Everyday Miracle of Milk

 I can’t imagine what mothers who can’t find formula are going through.
 I hope the United States wipes out this crisis by World Milk Day—if not sooner.

-Maintenant, America imports only 2 pour cent of its formula.
+Right now, America imports only 2 percent of its formula.
 Political leaders should consider easing restrictions on formula from other countries.
 With news that the first shipment of baby formula from Europe arrived in the U.S. via military cargo plane, we are reminded that

 sometimes the answer to our problems means letting goods and services cross borders without the artificial interference of quotas and tariffs.

-Ireland is a small country, but we account for about 12 pour cent of the world’s baby formula—a great example of how international trade allows people from different countries to work together as producers and consumers to meet nutritional needs.
+Ireland is a small country, but we account for about 12 percent of the world’s baby formula—a great example of how international trade allows people from different countries to work together as producers and consumers to meet nutritional needs.

 We should see trade as a solution, rather than a threat.

 The demand for milk is great, but producers still face challenges.
-Our input costs—fertilizer, carburant, électricité, and so on—have spiked this year.
+Our input costs—fertilizer, fuel, electricity, and so on—have spiked this year.
 The price of milk also has gone up, which means that we can still pay our bills.
 That may not always be the case.
 If the price of milk falls but our input costs remain high, I’ll worry about the future of our farm.

-What gives me solace, bien que, is the wonder of what happens here.
+What gives me solace, though, is the wonder of what happens here.
 Cows have an incredible ability to eat grass grown on land not suitable for much else and to transform it into a nutritious drink that feeds us all, in collaboration with dairy farmers like me.

 This is the everyday miracle of milk—365 days a year, including World Milk Day.